yetibot/yetibot/README.md

 #### Broadcast

-If a room has `broadcast` set to `true`, Tweets will be published to that room.
+If a room has `broadcast` set to `true`, Tweets will be posted to that room.
 By default all rooms have it set to false.
 To enable:

 ```